Cherokee County DUI Lawyers

 Usually, our Cherokee County DUI lawyers do not recommend this path.
 If you do nothing and your Cherokee DUI officer initiates an administrative license suspension action, then on the 46th day after the date of your arrest, the Georgia Department of Driver Services will automatically suspend your driving privileges for one year with no permit to drive.
 Even if you did not receive the DDS-1205 form, our Cherokee DUI Lawyers still recommend that you take action instead of doing nothing.
 However, there are limited circumstances where we recommend our clients do nothing regarding a license suspension action, but those circumstances are rare.

-The traditional track is to request an administrative hearing.
+The traditional track is to request an administrative hearing of your Cherokee DUI case.
 This path has been the law for many years, except there are thirty days instead of ten business days to take action.
 This track is where a request for an administrative hearing is submitted to the Georgia Department of Driver Services challenging the Cherokee County DUI officer’s decision to administratively suspend your driver’s license for testing above Georgia’s “per se” legal limit for alcohol concentration, or for refusing the Cherokee DUI officer’s request for a state-administered chemical test of your breath, blood, urine, or other bodily substances.
 Remember that if you choose this option, most law enforcement officers in Cherokee County, including Georgia State Patrol Troopers, almost always show up at administrative hearings and will not withdraw an administrative suspension unless a driver agrees to plead guilty to DUI.
+Our Cherokee County DUI lawyers can review the pros and cons of choosing this option with you.

 • An application for the permit must be made with DDS within 30 days of the person being served notice of the ALS by the Cherokee DUI arresting officer through the DDS-1205 form (usually 30 days from the date of arrest), or—in the event of a DDS-1205S form—within 30 days of receiving such notice of the ALS from DDS (from a blood test result that was not procured by a search warrant);